Flu shot: Your best bet for avoiding influenza

-Getting a flu shot often protects you from coming down with the flu.
+Getting a flu shot will often protect you from coming down with the flu.
 And although the flu shot doesn't always provide total protection, it's worth getting.By Mayo Clinic Staff

-Influenza is a respiratory infection that can cause serious complications, particularly to young children and to older adults.
-Flu shots are the most effective way to prevent influenza and its complications.
-The Centers for Disease Control and Prevention (CDC) recommends that everyone 6 months of age or older be vaccinated annually against influenza.
+Influenza is a respiratory infection that can cause serious complications, particularly in young children, older adults and people with certain medical conditions.
+Getting an influenza vaccine — though not 100% effective — is the best way to prevent the misery of the flu and its complications.
+The Centers for Disease Control and Prevention (CDC) recommends annual flu vaccination for everyone age 6 months or older.

-Here are the answers to common questions about flu shots.
+Here are the answers to common questions about flu shots:

 When is the flu vaccine available?